Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Simulating massive main sequence galaxies

 Radial profiles of the \hi and molecular gas surface density that are qualitatively very similar to our simulations have been observed in several nearby star-forming disk galaxies \citep[e.g.,][]{leroy08,bigiel08}.
-In local galaxies, however, the \hi surface density, including helium, rarely exceeds $\sim 10$\,\msun\,pc$^{-2}$, while in our simulations we find \hi+\hii surface densities that are $4-10\times$higher, indicating that there is a substantial fraction of ionised gas in our model galaxies.
+In local galaxies, however, the \hi surface density, including helium, rarely exceeds $\sim 10$\,\msun\,pc$^{-2}$, while in our simulations we find \hi+\hii surface densities that are $4-10\times$higher, which is due to the substantial fraction of ionised gas in our simulated galaxies.